andrewmilo/BigData-Semantic-Similarity/README.md

 The goal of this project was to calculate the semantic similarity of terms in a document using Apache Spark & Scala.

+## Tested On The Following File Sizes
+    1gb
+    10gb
+    100gb

 ## Project Steps

     1. Get the totalNumberOfDocuments count